hazeycode/brucelib/modules/platform/README.md

         /// according to performance metrics and/or display changes.
         .requested_framerate = null,

-        /// Optionally specify a target input polling rate (Hz), the default is 1000 Hz, which is a 1 ms
+        /// Optionally specify a target input polling rate (Hz), the default is 1000 Hz, which is a
-        /// input frame, and the max poll rate of USB 1 .target_input_poll_rate = 1000,
+        /// 1 ms input frame, and the max poll rate of USB 1 .target_input_poll_rate = 1000,

-        /// Called before the platform event loop begins .init_fn = init,
+        /// Called on the main thread before the platform event loop begins .init_fn = init,

-        /// Called before the program terminates, after the `frame_fn` returns false .deinit_fn = deinit,
+        /// Called before the program terminates, on the main thread, sometime after the `frame_fn`
+        /// returns false
+        .deinit_fn = deinit,

-        /// Called at the before each frame .frame_prepare_fn = frame_prepare,
+        /// Called at the before each frame
+        /// May be called either on the main thread or on a separate display thread depending on
+        /// the target platform
+        .frame_prepare_fn = frame_prepare,

         /// Called every time the platform module wants a new frame to display to meet the target